Lesson 1.3: BNF Syntax and Parser Generation

 syntax Int ::= r"[\\+\\-]?[0-9]+" [token]

-Here we can see that we have defined that an integer is an optional sign followed by a nonzero sequence of digits.
-The r preceding the terminal indicates that what appears inside the double quotes is a regular expression, and the token attribute indicates that terms which parse as this production should be converted into a token by the parser.
+An integer is thus an optional sign followed by a nonzero sequence of digits.
+The r preceding the terminal indicates that what appears inside the double quotes is a regular expression, and the token attribute indicates that terms which parse as this production should be converted into a token.

 .k .exclude